 Innovation processes usually start with brainstorming sessions, whose participants are expected to come up with the one brilliant idea (or preferably several) that will change the company forever.
 However, big ideas are neither created at the push of a button nor in uninspired conference rooms.

 Every idea, no matter how great, has one thing in common at the beginning: It is incomplete, unpolished and as such indistinguishable from bad ideas.
-So let’s take the pressure off and call them what they are at best: hunches of a problem.
+So let’s take the pressure off people and give them the freedom to explore a problem space.

 Embrace the uncertainty of not knowing (and not needing to know) the user